Raphinha: International career

-In August 2021, Raphinha was called up to represent Brazil for the team's World Cup qualifiers against Chile, Argentina and Peru.

-On 7 October 2021, Raphinha made his full debut for the national side, coming on as a substitute at half time in a 3–1 comeback win against Venezuela.
+In August 2021, Raphinha was selected to represent Brazil for the team's World Cup qualifiers against Chile, Argentina and Peru.
+On 7 October, Raphinha made his full debut for the national side, coming on as a substitute at half time in a 3–1 comeback win against Venezuela.
 He assisted two goals and won a penalty in 45 minutes on the pitch, receiving praise from sports pundits and fans.

-In his third appearance and first start, he scored his first two international goals in a qualifying match against Uruguay.
+On 15 October, he scored his first two international goals in a qualifying match against Uruguay.